eouthwaite/roxy-deploy-ontology/README.md

 See http://stackoverflow.com/questions/10337712/recommended-approach-to-monkey-patching-a-class-in-ruby for the dangers involved (not many).

-Add the following line to your deploy/app_specific.rb file:
+Add the following line to the bottom of your deploy/app_specific.rb file:

 ```
 require 'ontology_specific'

 ```

-(I add it at the bottom to ensure the class already exists, but I believe that there are no issues with adding it at the top)

 ## Deployment